Roll20/help.roll20.net/_posts/2012-09-05-dice-rolling-reference.md

 <div class='diceroller'>/roll 5d6!!>8</div>

+**Penetrating Exploding Dice (Hackmaster-Style Exploding Dice)**

+HackMaster (and some other systems) use a special style of exploding dice where the the additional rolls for each dice have 1 subtracted from the roll.
+To do this, add a p after the exclamation mark.
+So for example to roll 5 d6's, you would do <code>/roll 5d6!p</code>.

+<div class='diceroller'>/roll 5d6p</div>

 ## Drop/Keep

 Some game systems ask you to roll a large number of dice, and then either drop a certain number of the lowest rolls, or keep only a certain number of the highest rolls.
 Roll20 supports this type of roll through the <code>d</code> and <code>k</code> commands, respectively.